 (1830 - 1994)

-This family book presents a brief history and genealogy of descendants of Dr. Robert Marion Gourdin, a French-American plantation owner, from Saint Stephens, (now) Berkeley County, and Daphney Singleton, his mulatto concubine, from Georgetown County.
-The book also includes genealogical sketchs of descendants of William Mackey Gourdine, from Pineville, and descendants of Sandy Gourdine, from Goose Creek - both from Berkeley County.
+This family book presents a brief history and genealogy of descendants of Dr. Robert Marion Gourdin, a French-American plantation owner, from Saint Stephen, (now) Berkeley County, and Daphne Singleton, his mulatto concubine, from Georgetown County.
+The book also includes genealogical sketchs of descendants of William Mackey Gourdine, from Pineville, and descendants of Sandy Gourdine, from Goose Creek - both in Berkeley County.

-The author, John Raymond Gourdin, is a native of Oceda, Georgrtown County, SC, and a direct descendant of Dr. Robert Marion Gourdin.
-He is a retired Marine and is subsequently retired from the Northrop Grumman Corporation.
-Raymond resides with his wife Gloria in Florence, SC.
-They are the proud parents of two grown sons and two grandchildren.
+The compiler-editor, John Raymond Gourdin, is a native of Oceda, Georgetown County, SC, and a direct descendant of Dr. Robert Marion Gourdin.
+He is a retired Marine and also retired from the Northrop Grumman Corporation.
+Raymond - as he is better known by family members, resides with his wife, Gloria, in Florence, SC.
+They are the proud parents of two grown sons and three grandchildren.

 Book Review by the GENEALOGICAL FORUM OF OREGON, INC.